What are the risks involved in renting out your own car?

 Tenant's driving behaviour

-As a lessor, you do not know how the lessee handles your vehicle(slipping tyres, changing gear too quickly/slowly, etc.).
-Any damage caused by this is not always immediately noticeable and afterwards it is almost impossible to prove that the renter caused this damage.
+As a lessor, you do not know how the lessee handles the vehicle(slipping tires, too fast/slow shifting etc.).
+Any damage as a result is not always immediately detectable and afterwards it is almost impossible to prove that the renter caused this damage.

 Additional wear, maintenance and depreciation